ivandokov/depy/readme.md

 ```bash
 .depy-post.sh
 ```
 This is an **optional** script that is executed locally in the project directory after the actual deployment process.
-This hook is used for clean up work, announcing deploy status (for example in a Slack channel), etc. If the hook exit with code different than 0 (error) the deployment process will be marked as failed, but cannot be canceled because the remote stuff are already done.
+This hook is used for clean up work, announcing deploy status (for example in a Slack channel), etc. If the hook exit with code different than 0 (error) the deployment process will be marked as failed, but cannot be cancelled because the remote stuff are already done.

 The hook receives the following arguments:
 * `$1` - the release name